High Energy Physics - Theoretical

 Professional Activities & Interests / Biographical Information

-Hsu graduated from the California Institute of Technology and received his doctorate in physics from the University of California–Berkeley.
-A junior fellow of the Harvard Society of Fellows, he was on the faculty at Yale University before moving to the University of Oregon.He blogs at Information Processing and hosts the podcast Manifold (YouTube).
+Hsu graduated from the California Institute of Technology and received his doctorate from the University of California, Berkeley.
+A Junior Fellow of the Harvard Society of Fellows, he was on the faculty at Yale University before moving to the University of Oregon.He blogs at Information Processing and hosts the podcast Manifold (YouTube).